Northern Illinois Huskies men's soccer: NCAA tournament

-The Huskies have appeared in three NCAA Tournaments.
-Their combined record is 2–3.
+The Huskies have appeared in four NCAA Tournaments.
+Their combined record is 3–4.

-LeWang Cup
+Lewang Cup

-Since 1981, the winner of the annual match between NIU and UW-Milwaukee claims the John LeWang Memorial Cup.
-The trophy is named in honor of former NIU coach John LeWang, who was killed in a car accident prior to the 1981 season.
-LeWang came to NIU as head coach in 1980 following his time as an assistant at UW-Milwaukee and died in a car accident after his first season leading the Huskies.
+Since 1981, the winner of the annual match between NIU and UW-Milwaukee claims the John Lewang Memorial Cup.
+The trophy is named in honor of former NIU coach John Lewang, who was killed in a car accident prior to the 1981 season.
+Lewang came to NIU as head coach in 1980 following his time as an assistant at UW-Milwaukee and died in a car accident after his first season leading the Huskies.